18F/identity-idp/app/javascript/packages/modal/README.md

 import '@18f/identity-modal/modal-element';
 ```

-The custom element will implement the copying behavior, but all markup must already exist.
+The custom element will implement modal behavior, including focus trap and a programmatic interface for showing and dismissing the modal.

+However, all markup must already exist.

 ```html
 <lg-modal class="usa-modal-wrapper" hidden>